 Students completing the MEd with an administrative endorsement will fulfill the requirement by taking an examination in EDAD 811 Practicum during the semester they complete the practicum.
 The examination is developed to help the student prepare for the Praxis II examination required for administrative endorsement by the Nebraska Department of Education.
 Information on the examination will be distributed during the first class session of EDAD 811 each semester.

-Students completing the online MA with a higher education administration focus (and any other student not pursuing a P-12 administrative endorsement or not a member of the on campus student affairs cohort)
+Students who began the online MA in education administration (and any other student not pursuing a P-12 administrative endorsement or not a member of the on-campus student affairs cohort) prior to Fall 2021 semester

-- The Master’s capstone paper should include references to course content and experiences such as projects, major assignments, major course papers, and internships.
+- The Master’s capstone project may include references to course content and experiences such as projects, major course papers, and/or internships only in support of the question to be answered.

-- All claims and arguments made by the student in the Master’s capstone paper should be supported including reference citations using current APA guidelines.
+- All claims and arguments made by the student in the Master’s capstone project must be supported and include reference citations using current APA guidelines.

 Revised by the Faculty March 2015